AureleSarrail/P5_OC/README.md

 This file contain only one method for dbConnect.
 All you have to do is to edit it and replace <host>, <dbname>, <user> and <password> with you own.

+if you want to see it running, you can go to www.as-dev.fr.

 To launch the application, load in your browser the file index.php and you are good to go.

 Note that the application is going to evolve in the next days/months so stay tune to that page if you want to know about the modifications.